-Hogen Bays, Roshi, the co-abbot of Great Vow, was inspired to create the Shrine of Vows after a Zen Community of Oregon pilgrimage to Buddhist temples in China.
+Hogen Bays, Roshi, co-abbot of Great Vow, was inspired to create the Shrine of Vows after a ZCO pilgrimage to Buddhist temples in China.
 At many temples and other places you find hundreds of locks brought by people to “lock in” a vow or promise.
 The locks symbolize commitment to raise a child, end addictive behavior, or a private promise.
 Many locks have the names of couples who memorialize their commitment to one another.

 Hogen wanted to create a similar place in the United States where anyone, Buddhist or not, could come and make a physical expressions of their aspirations.

 Vows are written on paper, carved, or painted on ceramic tiles or other media, and surround a central Japanese-style open air shrine constructed by Bill Dainen Kelley, a lay member of the Great Vow community.
 The Shrine of Vows is located across a meadow in an area hand-cleared of invasive blackberries and surrounded by old conifers.
 Already, scores of tiles and painted stones anonymously express the vows: “I vow to help others,” “I vow not to give up my spiritual quest,” “I vow to listen closely to the joys and sorrows of the world.”

 Seeing all the many vows from others inspires us to discern and share our own vows.